Administrator of the Northern Territory: Administrators and Directors (1912 to 1927)

-Government Resident (1927 to 1931)
+Government Residents (1927 to 1931)

 From 1926 to 1931, the Northern Territory was divided into the territories of Central Australia and North Australia, with the border at the 20th parallel south.
 Each territory was administered by a Government Resident located respectively in Alice Springs (then known as Stuart) and in Darwin.

 Both territories were reincorporated as the Northern Territory in 1931.